 ‘Distinctiveness’ and the BBC: A new battleground for public service television?

-The BBC Charter, granted by the British government to define the BBC’s scope, governance and independence from the state, expires at the end of 2016.
-So, in July 2015, the responsible government department (Department for Culture, Media and Sport (DCMS)) began its consultation over the process of Charter renewal by publishing a Green Paper consultation document (DCMS, 2015).
+A new BBC Charter, granted by the British government to define the BBC’s scope, governance and independence from the state, takes effect at the end of 2017.
+In preparation for this, the responsible government department (Department for Culture, Media and Sport (DCMS)) began its consultation over the process of Charter renewal by publishing a Green Paper consultation document in July 2015 (DCMS, 2015).
 A noteworthy aspect of the Green Paper’s discussion of the role, value, funding and governance of the BBC was frequent reference to the BBC’s ‘distinctiveness’.
 In fact, the words ‘distinctive’ or ‘distinctiveness’ appear 21 times in the Green Paper.
 As the consultation progressed, how distinctive the BBC’s output is, or should be, became a matter for animated debate involving the BBC, its supporters and its critics, who included the responsible government minister, then-Secretary of State for Culture, Media and Sport John Whittingdale.
 So it is not surprising that ‘distinctiveness’ also had a prominent role in the DCMS’s White Paper, published in May 2016, setting out the government’s plans for the new Charter (DCMS, 2016a).
 ‘Ensuring the BBC is sufficiently distinctive – discernibly different in approach, quality and content to commercial providers – is a central objective of this Charter Review’, the White Paper explains (DCMS, 2016a: 27), and ‘distinctive’ or ‘distinctiveness’ appear in this document no fewer than 95 times.

 During the Charter Review consultation, discussions and claims about ‘distinctiveness’ often seemed to treat it as a clear-cut concept, and the Green Paper made no attempt to define the term.
 Conflicting or unclear definitions muddied the debate about the BBC’s present distinctiveness and sometimes led to disagreements between the BBC and Whittingdale, in which both employed different data to back up their claims (see, for example, BBC, 2016a; DCMS, 2016b).
 It was even less clear how distinctiveness could be measured.
 That is why it is worth exploring the implications of distinctiveness as a public service television concept here, particularly in relation to the types of popular entertainment television where these discussions of the BBC’s output are most salient.
 We begin by asking why it was such a prominent feature of the Charter Review process, before examining how distinctiveness might be defined and whether it can be measured.
 Later we examine its particular significance for the public service television model and the connections made in the debate with the market impact of the BBC.
 Finally, we consider whether this emphasis on ‘distinctiveness’ represents a useful new development for public service television.